 Doug Atkins ’12 can be seen in Young Frankenstein at The Ritz Theatre in New Jersey.
 Doug will head next to Colorado Springs, Colorado to work with TheatreWorks playing Chicklet in their upcoming production of Psycho Beach Party.
 With this contract, he will be joining Actors Equity.

 Jessica Barth '01 was seen as Tami-Lynn in the movie "Ted", the first live-action film by Family Guy creator Seth MacFarlane.

-Kirk Bixby '06 has been cast as The Conductor in the national tour of Jim Henson's Dinosaur Train Love - Buddy's Big Adventure.
+Kirk Bixby '06 is The Conductor in the national tour of Jim Henson's Dinosaur Train Love - Buddy's Big Adventure.
 Kirk writes: The Conductor is a full-size Troodon (rapter-like) dinosaur puppet that sings & dances, knows everything about the Mesozoic Era, and keeps everything going on the Dinosaur Train.
 And let me tell you, I've never been more excited for a job.
 Based on the PBS kids TV show, all the Puppets are being designed and created by the actual Henson Creature shop.
 The show is being co-designed and directed by John Tartaglia, star of Avenue Q and Shrek on Broadway, and creator of ImaginOcean.
 The show is being built from scratch using all sorts of amazing puppetry techniques, special effects, and of course a real Dinosaur train.
 More show info can be found at their official website.